Self-love is an important part of self-care. When you’re ready to reset and recharge, you can use these tips as inspiration to love yourself more.

 2. Book a therapy session

-Taking care of your mental health is one of the best things you can do for yourself.
+Taking care of your mental health is one of the best things you can do to show self-love.

-A therapist you trust can help you identify areas where you’d like to improve your mental health and create strategies for working toward that.
+Finding a therapist you trust can help you identify areas where you’d like to improve your mental health and create strategies for working toward that.
+In therapy, you can learn to love yourself more effectively.

 3. Spend time in nature with those you love

-Fresh air is often therapeutic, and outdoor adventures with the people we love can put a smile on our faces.
+Fresh air is often therapeutic, and outdoor adventures with the people you love can put a smile on your face.
 You might plan a hike with a romantic partner, or maybe a bike ride with your kids.

 Looking to learn more about the benefits time in nature can have on mental health?
 Here’s a deeper dive.